MicrosoftLearning/mslearn-openai/Instructions/Exercises/01-get-started-azure-openai.md

     > \* Azure OpenAI resources are constrained by regional quotas.
 The listed regions include default quota for the model type(s) used in this exercise.
 Randomly choosing a region reduces the risk of a single region reaching its quota limit in scenarios where you are sharing a subscription with other users.
 In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.

+3. Press the **Next** button at the bottom of the page (leaving the default settings) until you reach the **Review + submit** tab and press the **Create** button
-3. Wait for deployment to complete.
+4. Wait for deployment to complete.
 Then go to the deployed Azure OpenAI resource in the Azure portal.

 ## Deploy a model